Neptune Blog

 testnet = True)

-where client.create_order is used later in the code.
+Note that client.create_order is used later in the code.

 Next, we’ll set up GitHub in a way such that it automatically runs our test on the Ubuntu virtual machine after every push to the repository.
-The first step is to create a .yml file in the directory `.github/workflows` or directly in the GitHub repository by going to:
+The first step is to create a .yml file in the directory .github/workflows or directly in the GitHub repository by going to:

 Actions -> New workflow -> Set up workflow yourself: